kevoreilly/CAPEv2/docs/book/src/development/code_style.rst

     except Exception, something:
         bar()

-It's a good practice use "e" instead of "e.message".
+It's a good practice to use "e" instead of "e.message".

 Documentation
 =============